Home

 Make check payable to: Juniata Mennonite Historical Society.
 Mail to P.O.
 Box 81, Richfield, PA 17086.
 Please include your mailing address and indicate if you are a new member.
 Current members will receive an annual membership notice with renewals due by December 31.

-We are offeringan opportunity for existing members to give a one-year gift membership at half price ($12.50) for a new member.
+We are offering an opportunity for existing members to give a one-year gift membership at half price ($17.50) for a new member.
 You can give an unlimited amount of gift membership, but only for new members or those who have not received a previous gift membership.
 This may be an idea for your Christmas gift list for the person who has everything.
 The gift membership rate is not valid for existing members.
 Please make check payable to Juniata Mennonite Historical Center.
 Mail to P.O.
 Box 81, Richfield, PA 17086.
-Offer expires December 31, 2021!
+Offer expires December 31, 2025!

 To avoid extra postal charges, pleae inform us of any address changes.